 - Acquire and use a wide vocabulary.

-If there were any sections that were not already covered, why not continue your preparations by creating your very own notes and study aids.
+If there were any sections that were not already covered, why not continue your preparations by creating your very own GCSE revision notes and resources.